Madharaasi

 Madharaasi (Note: Madrasi is also a slur used by people from North India to refer to people from South India, especially those from Tamil Nadu.) is a 2025 Indian Tamil-language psychological action thriller film written and directed by A. R. Murugadoss.
-Produced by Sri Lakshmi Movies, the film stars Sivakarthikeyan, Biju Menon, Vidyut Jammwal, Vikranth, Rukmini Vasanth and Shabeer Kallarakkal in the lead roles.
+Produced by Sri Lakshmi Movies, the film stars Sivakarthikeyan, Rukmini Vasanth, Vidyut Jammwal, Biju Menon, Vikranth and Shabeer Kallarakkal in the lead roles.
 In the film, a fregoli delusion patient becomes involved in an operation to stop a North Indian syndicate from distributing guns across Tamil Nadu.

 The film was officially announced in September 2023.
 Principal photography took place from February 2024 to May 2025 across locations including Chennai and Pondicherry.
 The film has music composed by Anirudh Ravichander, cinematography handled by Sudeep Elamon and editing by A. Sreekar Prasad.

-Madharaasi was theatrically released on 5 September 2025 and received mixed reviews from critics but the film underperformed at the box-office.
+Madharaasi was theatrically released on 5 September 2025 and received mixed reviews from critics. who praised its cinematography, visuals, Anirudh's soundtrack, performances (especially Sivakarthikeyan and Vidyut Jammwal), and action sequences but criticized the plot, runtime, and logical errors.
+Despite the strong opening, the film underperformed at the box-office.

 Plot

 An illegal arms syndicate attempts to spread gun culture in Tamil Nadu by transporting five trucks loaded with firearms, led by syndicate members Virat and Chirag.
 A National Investigation Agency (NIA) officer Premnath "Prem," who strongly opposes gun proliferation, and his son, Sandeep, lead a team to intercept the consignment.
 Although they confront the syndicate, Virat and Chirag escape with the shipment, leaving Prem severely injured.
 While hospitalized, Prem meets Raghuram "Raghu," a Renault showroom employee struggling with suicidal thoughts after his breakup with his girlfriend, Malathi.
-Prem later learns from a mole inside Virat’s crew that the weapons are being stored at a gas cylinder factory.
-When official approval for a high-risk mission is denied, and impressed by Raghu’s resourcefulness, Prem persuades him to infiltrate the factory in what is essentially a suicide mission.
+Prem later learns from a mole inside Virat's crew that the weapons are being stored at a gas cylinder factory.
+When official approval for a high-risk mission is denied, and impressed by Raghu's resourcefulness, Prem persuades him to infiltrate the factory in what is essentially a suicide mission.
 Prem eventually sends an officer to find out more details about Raghu who eventually finds out that he is a mental asylum patient.

 Two years earlier, Raghu had met Malathi, a dental student and part-time singer, after stopping a street robbery.
 Their bond deepened when she treated him during dental training sessions, eventually leading to their courtship.
 However, Malathi discovered that Raghu suffers from Fregoli delusion, a psychological disorder stemming from childhood trauma after losing his family in Pondicherry.
 Believing strangers were his lost relatives, Raghu repeatedly endangered himself trying to rescue others.
 Malathi realized her presence restricted his compulsion to save lives, which she feared could endanger others.
 She chose to leave him to protect those around him.